dPrep - Opening lecture

 What's not efficient?

-• Waiting (e.g., for results, for estimation)
+• Waiting (e.g., for results, for data to be prepped)

 • Getting distracted while waiting